simpleweb/romulus-cli/README.md

 `romulus` is a tool designed to **provide structure** and a **set of patterns** for React Native applications.

-It’s should help eliminate the time you spend bootstrapping each project and give you consistency between your application builds.
+It should help eliminate the time you spend bootstrapping each project and give you consistency between your application builds.

 While this comes with some opinion, there’s no overarching framework on top of